opencord/voltha-docs/overview/contributing.rst

   with corrections early in the process prevent huge changes later.
 - :doc:`Create a Jira ticket for code changes <contributing/jira_tickets>` (required)
 - :doc:`Update copyright notices <contributing/copyright>`
-- `Commit message <https://docs.voltha.org/master/howto/code/commit-message.html#pull-request-commit-message>`_ and jenkins automation.
+- `Commit message <https://docs.voltha.org/master/howto/code/commit-message.html#pull-request-commit-message>`_ and CI automation.

   - To enable automation, prefix your commit message with a jira ticket

      - ``[VOL-4550]`` - Spiffy enhancement/feature/problem summary

-  - This addition will allow jenkins to magically update tickets with processed job status.
+  - This addition will allow the CI pipeline to update tickets with processed job status.
 - :doc:`Request a code review <contributing/code_review>`

 Steps to successful PRs
 +++++++++++++++++++++++

- 1. Checkout the code base and prepare your patch.
+ 1. Checkout the code base and prepare your patch on a branch.

- 2. Workflow to modify VOLTHA code through gerrit is identical to `onos-classic` and is described in `Sample Gerrit Workflow page <https://wiki.onosproject.org/display/ONOS/Sample+Gerrit+Workflow>`_
+    - If you have write access to the repository, push a branch directly.
+    - Otherwise, fork the repository on GitHub and push your branch to your fork.

+ 2. Commit your changes.

+    - Sign off your commit (``git commit -s``) to include a ``Signed-off-by`` trailer, as required by the project's DCO.
+    - :ref:`Commit message syntax and testing directives <pull-request--commit-message>`

- 3. Before submitting your patch via `git review` please pre-screen your changes to ensure code quality.
+ 3. Before opening your pull request please pre-screen your changes to ensure code quality.

  .. list-table:: Patch Pre-Screening
     :widths: 10, 40